UPDATE: Sean finishes memorable run!

 Sean has had Monday, April 11 marked on his calendar for some time as the start date for his Run For Wishes.
-The plan is to run an average of 60kms a day for 60 days to raise $60,000 for Make-A-Wish.
+The plan is to run 60kms a day for 60 days to raise $60,000 for Make-A-Wish.
 In Sean’s own words, it’s a “60 for 60 for 60 campaign”.

 Mum Lauren, pictured, has total confidence Sean will overcome any challenges on the run.
 She said his determination was evident as far back as when he was a baby.